 Wide Area Networks (WAN) Considerations

-I am considering setting up PaperCut NG/ChargeBack over a WAN network.
+I am considering setting up PaperCut over a WAN network.
 One site will host the primary server and remote sites will host a local print server reporting back to the primary server.
 What are the technical considerations?

 • Centralized logging